Several factories are known to have used this decoration and research is still continuing – reference pieces include these two teapots.

 Current thinking is that Teapot 1 is probably A & E Keeling (formerly known as Factory X).
 Its hybrid paste and format putting it 1795-1800

-Teapot 2 appears in Michael Berthoud’s second Cup reference book as Plate 608 however the attribution to Turner is speculative and open, still, to debate (especially by at least one Turner collector).
+Teapot 2 appears in Michael Berthoud’s second Teapot reference book (A Directory of British Teapots) as Plate 608 however the attribution to Turner is speculative and open, still, to debate (especially by at least one Turner collector).

 Even more difficult to identify, it has also been suggested that it was an experimental piece of porcelain – certainly no other with this combination of spout and handle is known in hybrid paste.
 At one point it was mooted that it might be a Haynes experiment involving Rogers – but no corroborative documentation has been found.